yasimba/ParkingManagementSystem/collocateddevice.md

 joomla -y
 wget https://download.zerotier.com/zerotier-one-armhf.deb
 sudo dpkg --install zerotier-one-armhf.deb

+6. You should mysqladmin -u root password mysecretpasswordgoeshere
+7. You can use df -h to identify the size of a partition. raspi-config uses fdisk to expand to entire filesystem

 ###
 1. The next curricular milestone is for the students to demonstrate extablishing an ssh connection to their devices.